Contents

 Welders working on the Qıpshaq pontoon bridge in 2001.

-Moving upstream beyond the borders of Karakalpakstan the next river crossing is located at the Drujba dam where a road runs north over the top of the dam, crossing the border in the process from Gaz-Achak in Turkmenistan to Drujba in the Khorezm wiloyat of Uzbekistan.
+Moving upstream beyond the borders of Karakalpakstan the next river crossing is located at the Drujba dam where a road runs north over the top of the dam, crossing the border in the process from Gaz-Achak in Turkmenistan to Drujba in the Khorezm viloyati of Uzbekistan.
 This is the last upstream crossing for 300km until the pontoon bridge in eastern Turkmenistan connecting Turkmenabat, formerly Chardjou, from Jeyhun and Farab.
 It sits alongside the 1.7km long iron railway bridge built by the Russians in 1901 to replace the former wooden railway bridge built in 1887.
 Also in Turkmenistan, a further 200km upstream, work continues on a new road bridge designed to replace the former pontoon bridge linking Atamurat (formerly Kerki) with Kerkichi.
 The project, which began in 2001/2, is financed by the Ukraine in return for Turkmen natural gas but has been bogged down in political wrangling since 2004.

 Rail Network

 Karakalpakstan is served by an efficient railway system that links it domesticaly to Tashkent and internationally to western and eastern Kazakhstan and Russia.
-No'kis railway station is modern, quiet and clean and is linked to the nearby city centre by bus and taxi.
+No'kis railway station is modern, quiet, and clean and is linked to the nearby city centre by bus and taxi.

 No'kis railway station